TsimpleT/Decklists/docs/CONVENTIONS.md

 - PascalCase

 # IMPORT ORDER:
-between each bullet, an extra newline space; within each section, by order of usage:
 - react / imported libraries / css
-- data (no extra newline space between data and util)
+- data / views
-- util (no extra newline space between data and util)
-- views (children folders first, then by ../folder_name, alphabetically)
+between each bullet/section, an extra newline space within each bullet/section, children folders first, then ../folder_name, then alphabetically

 # GENERAL:
 - new line at bottom of files

 # DEFINITIONS
+- id: id as printed at the bottom of the card
-- id typically means TTS ID which has things all under 1st printing of the card (but ending in -N to indicate alt art)
+- baseId: id of first printing of card
-- printId = id printed on card
+- ttsId: id that TTS uses

 # COMMITS:
 - first line: "[MAJOR.REGULAR.TWEAK/FIX] <summary>"